Programs Leading to State-Regulated Professional Licensure or Certification

 The FGCU programs listed below provide preparation for practicing in fields in which state-regulated professional licensure or certification may be available.
 If your career plans include pursuing licensure or certification, it is important to become educated on the credentialing requirements of the state in which you hope to practice.
 This page was created as a starting point to help connect you to this information.
 Clicking on the program of interest below will open additional information regarding state licensing outside of Florida and contact information for program personnel who can help answer specific questions in this regard and who will do their best to connect you to the credentialing requirements of the state in which you intend to practice.

-Step 1) Follow the FGCU grievance/complaint procedure:
+Step 1) Follow the FGCU Student Complaint Resolution Process:

 Step 2) Filed a grievance, but haven't gotten resolution at FGCU?
 File a complaint with the Florida Board of Governors: